-Motif Foodworks preps commercial production for its first ingredient, improving the flavor of beef substitutes – TechCrunch
+TechCrunch

 This is the next step in the evolution of a company that’s not yet two years old.

-Motif spun out of Ginkgo Bioworks in February 2019 with a $90 million investment from Fonterra, the New Zealand-based multinational dairy company; the global food processing and trading firm Louis Dreyfus Co.; and Breakthrough Energy Ventures, the climate focused investment fund financed by a global gaggle of billionaires including Marc Benioff, Jeff Bezos, Michael Bloomberg, Richard Branson, Bill Gates, Reid Hoffman, John Doerr, Vinod Khosla, Jack Ma, Neil Shen, Masayoshi Son, and Meg Whitman.
+Motif spun out of Ginkgo Bioworks in February 2019, with a $90 million investment from Fonterra, the New Zealand-based multinational dairy company; the global food processing and trading firm Louis Dreyfus Co.; and Breakthrough Energy Ventures, the climate-focused investment fund financed by a global gaggle of billionaires, including Marc Benioff, Jeff Bezos, Michael Bloomberg, Richard Branson, Bill Gates, Reid Hoffman, John Doerr, Vinod Khosla, Jack Ma, Neil Shen, Masayoshi Son and Meg Whitman.

 Motif isn’t just focused on making new ingredients and alternatives to traditional meat-based products.
 The company is also looking at ways to make existing food healthier with novel ingredients.

 “That fortification game has been played a lot.
 We need to figure out how to get more servings of fruits and vegetables to consumers,” said McIntyre.
-“It could be that our list of ingredients could be more expansive to include not just plant protein..
+“It could be that our list of ingredients could be more expansive to include not just plant protein.
 It might be having two servings of vegetables combined with all of that in a great new food.”